splunk/observability-workshop/docs/victorops/getting_started/test_environment.md

 ### 2.2 Launch VM

-Remaining in the same directory where you downloaded the `victorops.yaml`, run the following commands to create your VM.
+Remaining in the same directory where you downloaded `victorops.yaml`, run the following commands to create your VM.

 The first command will generate a random unique 4 character string.
 This will prevent clashes in the SignalFx UI.

-!!! note "Free up resources"
-    You may also want to first shutdown any other VMs you have running to free up resources.

-### 2.1 Create VM

-Create the VM:

 === "Shell Command"